mayer79/statistical_computing_material/README.md

 ### Software

-We will work with R version >= 4.1 and RStudio/Posit.
+We will work with R version >= 4.1 and RStudio.

 In the first two chapters, we will need these additional R packages: